 - The lab bills.
 Depending on the amount of work and techniques required, laboratory bills may add more to your costs

 - The location and experienced dentists.
-Some dentists may have higher price range due to their experience, the quality of procedure they offer and their location and equipment.
+Some dentists may have a higher price range due to their experience, type of treatment, and location.

 - The type of tooth and inlay/onlay size.
 You will have higher fees when your inlay or onlay have larger sizes, which means larger cavities and more material.
 Teeth in far back like molar are more difficult to restore, so you can expect higher prices.
 In addition, whether you want an inlay or onlay will impact the prices, too.